agenes-clarisoft/unitTests/README.md

 ##Platform Technologies

-*Our frontend uses AngularJS and Angular RouterSummar://github.com/angular/angular
+*Our frontend uses AngularJS and Angular Router

 ## Installation